LinuxForHealth/health-patterns/microservices/terminology/README.md

 ## Usage

 The service listens on port 8080.

-> TODO: Add explanation of mappings / structure definitions, where to find examples, how to use
+The default mappings and structure definitions can be found in `/src/main/resources/defaultMappings`.

+> **_NOTE_**: Currently, due to a permissions bug with PersistentVolumes, any added mappings and
+> structure definitions beyond what is installed by defauly **will not** persist between pods.
+This
+> means that if a pod is terminated and replaced by kubernetes, the added mappings and structure
+> definitions will be lost.

 | Action | Method | Endpoint | Body | Parameters | Returns on Success |
 |:------:|:------:|:---------|:----:|:-----------|:-------:|